 - As you move up and down the list of sounds, remain on a selection for a moment to hear a sample played on your TV speakers.
-When you want to change the remote finder sound, press and the new sound will be downloaded to your Roku remote.
+When you want to change the remote finder sound, press the OK button and the new sound will be downloaded to your Roku remote.

 - If you want to hear a sample played on the remote speaker, select Preview remote finder sound.